 Reach out to all first-time guests within 48 hours.
 Make it a priority.
-Use the information on the connection card to schedule a home visit, make a phone call or send an email.
-Some people find a visit intrusive and others find an email impersonal.
+Use the information on the connection card to schedule a coffee meeting, make a phone call or send an email.
+Some people find an in person meeting intrusive and others find an email impersonal.
 You will need to determine the best course based on your context.